boxbillinggit/RPI_bmw-infotainment/gateway/readme.md

 ## Summary

-This gateway routing IBUS-messages from the LIN-bus interface to TCP/IP clients *(KODI/XBMC, HTTP, etc)*.
+This gateway routes IBUS-messages from the LIN-bus interface to TCP/IP clients *(KODI/XBMC, HTTP, etc)*.
 This is aimed to be built on a Linux-platform using `cmake`, hence configurations is explicitly only for Linux-platforms.